BasilShim/numerical_methods/lab1/README.md

-lab1-1 - LU Decomposition for system of linear equations
+lab1-1 - LU Decomposition for a system of linear equations

-lab1-3 - Simple Iterations and Zeidel methods for system of linear equations
+lab1-3 - Simple Iterations and Zeidel methods for a system of linear equations

 lab1-4 - Jacobi Rotation for calculating eigenvalues and eigenvectors